 - payment on the securities is based on the performance of a "reference pool" of loans that were recently securitized into Fannie Mae MBS

 - CAS investors may bear losses if loans in the reference pools experience losses

-CAS REMIC deal structures are similar to a typical residential mortgage backed securitization:
+The CAS REMIC deal structure is similar to a typical residential mortgage backed securitization: